 In November 2009, one of my daughters, Bethany, was diagnosed with cancer.
 For the duration of her illness, I only took part in various group exhibitions during 2010.
 In 2011 I was accepted to study for a second Masters degree in Visual art, specializing in drawing, at the University of Stellenbosch.
 I recently successfully completed this degree with a solo exhibition entitled “Reflecting Self” of my drawings as partial requirement towards obtaining the degree, at the Equus Gallery, Cavalli Estate in October/November 2014.

-I have recently applied towards a proposed PhD in Arts (Practice-Led) study through UNISA on the sublime and its transformative effects on the self and the other through my drawings.
-If my application is approved I will commence my PhD study in 2019 with Dr. Gwenneth Miller (UNISA) as my possible supervisor of the practical and/or theoretical components and Prof. Phillip Shaw (Department of Romantic Studies, Leicester University, UK) as a possible co-supervisor of the theoretical component or maybe as a possible external examiner….all still to be discussed and decided.
+I have recently been accepted and have registered towards a proposed PhD in Visual Arts (Practice-Led) study through UNISA on the sublime and its transformative effects on the self and the other through my drawings.
+If my proposal is approved at the end of 2019, I will commence my PhD study in 2020 with Prof Elfriede Dreyer and Dr. Gwenneth Miller (UNISA) as the supervisors of my study.
 Concluding, this proposed study will continue to build on previous notions explored in my body of work that was done in my recent Masters degree show entitled “Reflecting Self” (2014) as well as my first Master’s Degree exhibition entitled “A Holy War”.
 (1998)